Mathux/docker-kdesrc-build/README.md

 ## Quick and simple

-Just choose a distro as a base system for the container (*`archlinux` is recommended, as it has the latest dependencies*), and run the script :
+Just choose a distro as a base system for the container (*`archlinux` is recommended, as it has the latest dependencies* or Manjaro which is arch-based), and run the script :

     ./run.py --base archlinux